The build took months, and there were a lot of details to sort out, but it was so worth it!

 I wanted DT Swiss Hubs, but again, they were impossible to find.
 Luckily, someone sold unused Hope hubs back to my LBS, and I got those.
 Plus, they were orange!

 Surly doesn't build the Clown Shoe rims anymore.
-If you can't find any online, you have to either get carbon rims (which I don't want to trust with my 100kg+), or go 80mm, which makes the tires rounder.
+If you can't find any online, you have to either get carbon rims (which I don't want to trust with my 100kg+), or go 80mm, which makes the tyres rounder.

 I ordered the wrong adapters for my brake disks, because I had to guess.